Apply for Bachelor of Multidisciplinary Science

 Outline

-The application of science to real-world problems continues to evolve and become increasingly complex and truly multidisciplinary in nature.
-Nowadays, in many areas of scientific endeavour, no one science discipline is sufficient to deliver advances and innovation.
+The application of science to real-world problems is increasingly multidisciplinary in nature.
+In many areas of scientific endeavour, no one science discipline is sufficient to deliver advances and innovation.
 This is reflected in multidisciplinary fields such as astronomy, biochemistry, bioinformatics, environmental science, forensic science and nanotechnology.

 You’ll have a choice of studying one of four majors: Computational Sciences, Earth and Environmental Sciences, Engineering Science or Physical Sciences.